FranixTV/fagprove/README.md

     3. When it's running either go to http://localhost:8080 or click "Open app"

 ### Usage
-There are 2 sites for this project, as the publishing tool and the article list are separated.
+There are 2 sites for this project, as the publishing tool and the single page application are separated.

 #### Publishing tool
 Standard URL: http://localhost:8001